emojicode/emojicode.github.io/src/guides/compile-and-run.md

 🍉
 ```

-Before analyzing this new code we’ll give it a try.
+Before analyzing this new code, we’ll give it a try.

 >!H You must have installed Emojicode to run the following commands.
 >!H See [Installing Emojicode](install.html) if you haven’t already.